Explore health content from A to Z.

 Your healthcare provider prescribed medication that you will breathe in (inhale) by using an inhaler or metered-dose inhaler (MDI).
 An inhaler is a pressurized sprayer that delivers a measured amount of medication.
 A spacer (holding chamber), may also be used.
 Spacers make it easier to inhale medication correctly.
 Using the inhaler the right way is important so that the medication gets to your lungs.

 Remove the cap and shake the inhaler.

-Breathe out all the way.
+Take a deep breath and breathe out (exhale) all the way.

 Place the inhaler in your mouth.
 Close your lips around it.

 As you breathe in deeply, press down on the inhaler to release the medication.
 Hold your breath for a count of 10.
 Then slowly breathe out.

 Remove the caps from the inhaler and spacer and shake the inhaler.